Crashedmind/MyTechieBits.com/content/posts/GithubActionsWorkflow/index.md

 ---

-# Goal
+# Goals

-Auto-generate and commit diagrams on diagram source commit to repo:
+1. Auto-generate and commit diagrams on diagram source push to repo

-1. PlantUML source files *.puml are uploaded to a GitHub repo
+2. Auto-check links from Markdown source files on push to repo
-2. This triggers the workflow associated with that repo for each file
-3. Checkout source
-4. Generate svg diagrams
-5. Generate png diagrams
-6. List source file and generated files
-7. Commit files
-8. Push new images to repo
+3. Auto-generate html from Sphinx RST or MD files

 # GitHub Actions